-Guide to Iznajar a 9th century white village in Cordoba province, with the largest reservoir in Andalucia
+Iznajar is a 9th century white village in Cordoba province, with the largest reservoir in Andalucia.

 Plaza Rafael Alberti Iznajar